Coronach/Scobey Border Station Airport

 Coronach/Scobey Border Station Airport (FAA LID: 8U3, TC LID: CKK3) is located 8 NM southeast of Coronach, Saskatchewan, Canada and 13 mi north of Scobey, Montana, United States.
 In the United States, the airport is known by the names Scobey Border Station Airport and East Poplar International Airport.
 It is owned by the U.S. and Canadian governments.

 The runway lies exactly along the Canada–US border and is adjacent to the Scobey–Coronach Border Crossing between the two aforementioned towns.
 Customs may be cleared on either side of the border, but customs officials require two hours advance notice prior to landing, and landings are allowed only during the border crossing's normal hours of operation.

-The airport is one of six airports that straddle the Canada–US border.
-The others are Avey Field State Airport, Whetstone International Airport, Coutts/Ross International Airport, International Peace Garden Airport, and Piney Pinecreek Border Airport.
+The airport is one of five airports that straddle the Canada–US border.
+The others are Avey Field State Airport, Whetstone International Airport, Coutts/Ross International Airport, and International Peace Garden Airport.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 CBSA officers at this airport currently handle general aviation aircraft only, with no more than fifteen passengers.